IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 .. note:: As a result a zip file called ``dataverse_files.zip`` will be saved in your current directory.
 Except dataset version files this archive includes ``MANIFEST.txt`` file with additional information - like why some files couldn't have been downloaded.

-.. note:: To get specific dataset version id you can call :ref:`List Files in a Dataset <list-dataset-version-files>` endpoint.
+.. note:: To get specific dataset version id you can call :ref:`list-dataset-version-files` endpoint.

 A curl example using a DOI::